 They also said a ruling in favor of the plaintiffs would lead to problems.

-Forming the majority were Chief Justice Sharon L. Kennedy, Justices Patrick F. Fischer, and R. Patrick DeWine, and state appeals court Judge Stephen W. Powell, who was sitting in for Justice Joseph T. Deters.
+Forming the majority were Chief Justice Sharon L. Kennedy, Justices Patrick F. Fischer and R. Patrick DeWine, and state appeals court Judge Stephen W. Powell, who was sitting in for Justice Joseph T. Deters.

-Justice Jennifer Brunner wrote in a dissent that she believes LaRose’s directive violates state laws by “impermissibly imposing additional burdens on certain distinct classes of Ohio voters who vote by absentee ballot.”
+Justice Jennifer Brunner wrote in a dissent that she believes that LaRose’s directive violates state laws by “impermissibly imposing additional burdens on certain distinct classes of Ohio voters who vote by absentee ballot.”

 Under Ohio law, any voter can vote by absentee ballot.
 The ballots can be returned by mail.
 Certain relatives can also drop the ballots off at county boards of elections, and the boards can provide drop boxes outside their offices.